SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 * PIN PC0..7 and PD0..7 can only be used as event generators on channel 2 and 3
 * PIN PE0..7 and PF0..7 can only be used as event generators on channel 4 and 5
 * PIN PG0..7 can only be used as event generators on channel 6 and 7
+* Channels 8 and 9 do not have any generators that take pins as inputs

 ## get_channel_number()